-Earlier in 2016 the House Vision 2016 exhibition was held in Tokyo, Japan.
-The show included 12 housing prototypes by notable Japanese architects and designers, as well being a think tank for construction and technology companies.
-As part of this, Hara Design Institute with Toppan Printing, produced a structure which looks like it is made from one giant piece of wood.
+The House Vision exhibition (2016) was held in Tokyo, Japan.
+The show included 12 housing prototypes by notable Japanese architects and designers, as well as being a think tank for construction and technology companies.
+As part of this, Hara Design Institute with Toppan Printing, produced a structure that looks like it is made from one giant piece of wood.
 In fact, both the exterior and interior are covered with a printed woodgrain texture. so nothing is actually real wood, everything is printed.
 “The body interacts with the whole house, visually and aurally.
 The house looks wooden so it’s a gentle interaction.
 You feel you are communicating with the environment rather than with the digital world.” said Kenya Hara.
 The house is a lovely example of the possibilities of print.

-More about the printed woodgrain house, along with the other houses on exhibit can be found here http://house-vision.jp/en/
+Explore more about the printed woodgrain house, along with the other houses on exhibit, find out about the House vision exhibition.